 Nevada law prohibits the DMV from issuing more than 30 separate designs of specialty license plates at any one time.
 When plates are discontinued, the department may then approve new plates up to the maximum.

 The following organizations have met all of the application requirements for the first tier.
-They will be produced as others are discontinued during the annual plate review.

 Organizations waiting for their plate to be produced must amend their application to include any name changes of any change in the group for which funds will be raised within 90 days of the change.